"No one cares about us because we were born in Afghanistan."

-What is the Taliban's motivation for oppressing women?
+What is the Taliban's motivation for oppressing females?
 The foundations are based on Pashtunwali, Deovanni, and Sharia Law.

-Pashtunwali is a long-standing custom of the Pashtunwali, the Taliban's main pillar, that presents virtues to possess as a Pashtun man, such as hospitality, protection, honor, and bravery.
+Pashtunwali, the Taliban’s main pillar, is the code of honor of the Pashtun people that values the following virtues in a Pashtun man: hospitality, protection, honor, and bravery.

-The Taliban interprets Islamic law based on Pashtunwali, and the problem is that Pashtunwali's view of women is overwhelmingly male-centered, with women regarded as evil beings.
+The Taliban interprets Islamic law based on Pashtunwali, but the Pashtunwali view is overwhelmingly male-centered, with women regarded as evil beings.

-According to Pashtonwali, women are completely owned by men and are merely tools for second-generation production.
+According to Pashtunwali, women are completely owned by men and are merely tools for second-generation production.

 3. Sharia law

 Sharia law is a way of life that all Muslims must adhere to, including prayer, fasting, and charitable contributions to the poor.
-However, if Sharia law is interpreted incorrectly, it can be applied more brutally to women than any other legal system in the world.
-The following are the main characteristics of Sharia law.
+However, if Sharia law is interpreted punitively, it can be applied more brutally to women than any other legal system in the world.
+The following are the main characteristics of Sharia law:

-- Extreme punishment: Harsh physical punishments seen only in high medieval society, such as amputating hands for theft and stoning to death for adultery.
+- Extreme punishment: Harsh physical punishments seen only in medieval society, such as amputating hands for theft and stoning women to death for adultery.

-- Extreme sexism: Sharia law has been revised in order to make women and non-Muslims increasingly vulnerable.
-As a result, even if a woman is beaten or sexually assaulted, proving that she is a victim is difficult.
+- Extreme sexism: Sharia law has been revised by the Taliban to make women and non-Muslims increasingly vulnerable.
+As a result, even if a woman has been beaten or sexually assaulted, it is difficult for her to prove that she has been victimized.